How to Start Your Own LLC in Maine - Complete Guide

 Manager-Managed LLC

-Although a member can serve as a manager in a manager-managed LLC, Maine requires that this role be shared with at least one non-member manager.
-By default, an LLC in Maine is considered member-managed unless otherwise stated in the Certificate of Formation.
+Even though a member may also act as a manager in a manager-managed LLC, Maine demands that the member act as a manager together with at least one non-member manager.
+The default state of LLC in the State of Maine is that the LLC is member-managed unless it is mentioned in the Certificate of Formation.

-To legally form your LLC, you must file a Certificate of Formation with the Maine Secretary of State.
-Unlike many states, Maine does not allow online filing for this document—you must submit it by mail or in person.
+In order to legally create your LLC, you need to submit a Certificate of Formation in the Maine Secretary of State.
+As opposed to most states, Maine does not permit the process of filing this document online, and instead, you need to either file it via mail or in-person filing.

 Information Required

-Completed forms should be mailed with the filing fee to:
+The filled forms must be sent along with the filing fee to:

 Secretary of State